ashermancinelli/tbi/README.md

-# tbi
+# tbi (Don't use this!!!)

-GitHub release tarball installer.
+A vibecoded ripoff of [gah](https://github.com/get-gah/gah/tree/master).
+Installs github release tarballs.

 Install the launcher: